 EAS discovery enables the EEC to obtain information about available EASs of interest.
 The discovery of the EASs is based on matching EAS discovery filters provided in the request.

 When multiple EASs are discovered for a specific AC, the EEC may select one or more EASs to enable AC communication with one of the selected EASs.
 The selection algorithm is outside the scope of this specification.
+Once the EAS is selected, the EEC may subscribe for the ACR event notifications at the EES of the selected EAS, as described in clause 8.8.3.5.2.

 EAS discovery may be initiated by the EEC when a certain trigger condition at the UE is met.
 Some examples are as follows: